tacoavengers/singly-linked-list/README.md

 Now to create a linked list of nodes we need a Linked List class.
 In doing so, now we concern ourselves with subject of the head.
 After all, a list must have a head.

 To traverse a linked list we need to see if there's a head.

 If there is, we do one action (A).
+   If there is no head, we print out a statement indicating that.

-If there isn't, we do something different.
+If there isn't, we do something different (B).

 ```
 class Node: